 For the majority of the relationship, you have been sexually frustrated.
 You have spent the bulk of the time in ambiguity land over what the hell is going on with the sexy-time (said in best Borat voice).

-It’s not that the guy isn’t capable of being a good lay – he used to be; either that or OK sex had gone up in your estimations because you get so little of it…
+It’s not that the guy isn’t capable of being a good lay – he used to be.
+It’s either that or what was technically ok-ish sex has gone up in your estimations because you get so little of it…

 I can’t say if he’s cheating…but it wouldn’t surprise me.
 Some men find it quite easy to lead double lives and some men find it quite easy to string along a woman for a long period of time, throwing her bone occasionally, but contributing very little.
 The latter is unlikely to view the ‘relationship’ in the same light and may even rationalise his behaviour by saying that the reason why he behaves as he does is because he hopes that she will get sick of him and finish it.

 Whichever relationship you are in, I strongly advise that you get out.
 If by some sheer chance his behaviour is a result of avoiding sex, this situation isn’t going to resolve itself and if he wants to be in this relationship and make you feel loved, cherished, and valued, he needs to be in it and he needs to be making every effort to positively improve your relationship and if that means going to a sex counsellor, so be it.